-Overview of Merrill Lynch and JP Morgan
+Overview of Merrill Edge and J.P.
+Morgan

-With an online brokerage account, you can now invest in the stock market and more at very low cost.
-Merrill Edge and Chase’s J.P.
-Morgan Investing are two firms that offer securities trading with very competitive pricing.
-Let’s compare the two.
+low cost.
+Merrill Edge and Chase's J.P.
+Morgan Investing are two firms that provide securities trading

 Cost